Share This Article

 - Unclear delivery timelines: The uncertainty brought on by COVID forced every major carrier to suspend guarantees, stop gathering signatures, and extend their delivery windows to prioritize the delivery of essential goods.
 Most importantly, these delays haven’t been relayed to consumers who get stuck wondering what’s taking so long.

-- Poor (or no) tracking: While many retailers offer tracking solutions, few offer solutions that customers actually adopt—either due to lack of convenience, lack of visibility, or both.
+- Poor (or no) order tracking: While many retailers offer tracking solutions, few offer solutions that customers actually adopt—either due to lack of convenience, lack of visibility, or both.
 Without user-friendly purchase tracking, consumers are left without insight into where their packages are, which drives them to you for answers.

 - Demand for essential products: As overall ecommerce sales have risen, specific product categories have blown up.
 According to Adobe, virus protection (like hand sanitizer and the like) is up 817%, medications is up 175%, and canned goods is up 69%.
 A surge like this in any industry, especially essential goods that get priority, is bound to bottleneck even the best delivery infrastructure.